ligato/docs/docs/user-guide/agentctl.md

 ---
 ## Introduction

-Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-You can perform the following:
+You can manage and interact with Ligato software components using the agentctl CLI command line tool.
+Agentctl supports the following functions:

 - Manage VPP agent configurations
 - Inspect and generate models